 Sónar is not just culture, celebration, the avant-garde and innovation, but also responsibility and commitment to our audiences, communities, and partners.
 We’ve always defended absolute and complete freedom of expression at our events, both on stage and on the dancefloor, as long as the right to freedom of opinion and personal expression of the rest of our participants and audience is respected.

 Yes.
-On Thursday afternoon when we open, we’re going to convert the first slot at Stage+D into a space for reflection, listening, and action concerning the role of culture in the current global context.
+On Friday afternoon when we open, we’re going to convert the first slot at SonarÀgora into a space for reflection, listening, and action concerning the role of culture in the current global context.
 In a landscape marked by financial consolidation, widespread censorship, structural instability, and geopolitical conflicts, we’re calling on artists, thinkers, institutions, and cultural actors to take part in a meaningful and constructive debate.

 Can culture exist outside of capitalist dynamics?
 What role should cultural actors play in the face of injustices like as the genocide taking place in Gaza?
 Is it possible to think up a new, consensus-based, realistic and applicable ethical framework for the cultural sector?
 How can we move towards ethical practices in terms of sustainability and partnerships?
 This forum is an open invitation to share different perspectives, bearing in mind that culture has always been and will continue to be a force for transformation.

 We’ve set up a process to centralise all refund requests and we’ll respond to each of them individually in the next few days.
-You can contact us via email at help@sonar.es.
+If you’d like to request a refund for your ticket, please write to help@sonar.es, before 23:59 (CEST) on Wednesday 4th June.

 If you have any other questions, please write to us at sonar.responds@sonar.es